wjhopper/PBS-R-Manual/statistics.md

 ## Plotting

-One of the most compelling reason to learn and use is because it includes highly flexible and powerful tools for visualizing many kinds of data.
+One of the most compelling reason to learn and use R is because it includes highly flexible and powerful tools for visualizing many kinds of data.
 After all, if a single tool can perform your analyses and create your figures, why not use the "one ring to rule them all"?

 Many visualizations can be created using the `plot()` function, so we'll begin our introduction using that function.
 As you'll soon see, the `plot()` function accepts many arguments, as there are many ways to customize a plot.
 Many of the other visualization tools in R accept similar arguments.
 So, if `plot()` accepts an argument, there is a fair chance another function will accept it as well.